norangio/apple-watch-data-viz/README.md

 These files create visualizations of Apple Watch workout data from CSV's created from the "Workout - CSV Exporter" iPhone app.
 The Python script filters the workouts to just the yoga workouts and provides a basic visualization.

-The R markdown PDF shows data cleaning and more detailed figures visualizing total calories burned by date and yoga workout duration, along with basic statstical analysis.
+The R markdown shows data cleaning and detailed figures visualizing total calories burned by date and yoga workout duration, along with basic statstical analysis.